Noahns1/PythonCalculatorApp/README.md

 Functionality:

-    It contains the standard mode of operations for any calculator, it also uses more advance operations that used libraries such as math and numpy.
+    It contains the standard mode of operations of any calculator, it also uses more advance operations that used libraries such as math and numpy.

     List of functionalities: